Publishing to Microsoft Teams

 To publish your chatbot to Teams, you will need an Azure bot (or a Bot channels registration which is now deprecated) in the Microsoft Azure Portal.

 First, you have to open Azure Portal and create an Azure bot.
 The service is provided free of charge for the so-called premium channels (such as Microsoft Teams), you only need to have an active Azure account.
 For guidance on how to set up the registration please follow the official documentation.

 Obtain your Azure bot’s credentials

 Create a new channel in NativeChat

-- Open the Channels & Publishing section of your NativeChat bot,
+- Open the Publishing section of your NativeChat bot,

-- Click the Publish button for Microsoft Teams
+- Click the Add button for Microsoft Teams to open the Add Microsoft Teams configuration form.

 - Provide the App ID and App Password you have obtained from your Azure bot resource in Azure.

-- Click the Publish button.
+- Click the Add configuration button.
 You will receive a Messaging endpoint URL that you will need to enter in the Azure bot’s Configuration in Azure.

 Configure the Messaging endpoint URL

 Open the Configuration tab of your Azure bot in Azure, paste the endpoint URL that was generated by NativeChat in the Messaging endpoint textbox, and click the Apply button.
 This will connect your Azure bot with NativeChat and you should now be able to chat with the bot.

 Test your bot

 With the Web Chat interface in Azure

 The easiest way to validate that the setup is correct is to open the Test in Web Chat tab of your Azure bot.
 There you will find a chat window where you should be able to communicate with your bot.

 With Microsoft Teams